 Wine consumption in the Philippines has seen steady growth over the years, according to a Global Agricultural Information Network report published by the United States Department of Agriculture-Foreign Agricultural Service in 2018.
 The country remains the largest market in Southeast Asia for US wines specifically, with imports reaching almost four million liters in 2017.
-This number was forecasted to increase by 10 percent last year despite the imposition of higher taxes and tariffs.
+This number was forecast to increase by 10 percent last year despite the imposition of higher taxes and tariffs.

-It would be a shame for restaurateurs not to tap into the existing market and explore the opportunities presented by the increasing number of Filipino wine drinkers today.
-Including a well-put-together wine list can become a restaurant’s unique selling point or the deciding factor on whether or not someone chooses to dine there.
+It would be a shame for restaurateurs not to tap the market and explore the opportunities presented by the increasing number of Filipino wine drinkers today.
+Including a well-put-together wine list can become a unique selling point or the deciding factor on whether or not someone chooses to dine there.

-Before you start creating your restaurant’s wine list, it’s important to have a basic understanding of the different types you can source.
+Before you start creating your wine list, it’s important to have a basic understanding of the different types you can source.
 Wine Folly lists wine into five general categories: sparkling, red, white, dessert, and rosé.
-Then, each category is further classified according to the intensity of flavor, the level of sweetness (dry, semi-sweet and sweet), and how much of the sugars are fermented.
+Then, each category is further classified according to the intensity of flavor, the level of sweetness (dry, semi-sweet, and sweet), and how much of the sugars are fermented.

 Here’s a rundown of the different styles of wine and what you may know them as: